35 Famous Iceland Landmarks You Must See

 Diamond Beach is a unique volcanic sand beach near the Jökulsárlón Glacier Lagoon.
 Its proximity to the glacial lagoon means chunks of ice are constantly being swept up by the waves and pushed onto the shoreline.
 A stroll along this beach will provide endless views of glittering ice pieces in all shapes and sizes dotted along the shores.

-☂️ Visit Diamond Beach with an excursion
+☂️ Visit Diamond Beach on a tour

 The Blue Lagoon